What's the deal with Pu'er tea?

 There are two types of Pu’er, (fermented, sometimes called ripe; and unfermented, sometime called green) and people often compare the two to each other, touting one type over the other.
 We think it’s like comparing red wine to white, where the source materials may be the same, but the process, intention, and end result are two entirely different things.

-Pu’er starts just like any other tea, with the quality of leaf dependent on the trees, the soil and surrounding environment.
+Pu’er starts just like any other tea, with the quality of leaf dependent on the trees (and their age), the soil and surrounding environment.
 Lately the Chinese Government has stated that only tea grown is Yunnan Province can be called Pu’er.
 This is a baby step toward something like France’s AOC certification; so don’t be surprised if sometime in the future they’re going to certify each mountain as well.

-After picking, the leaves are placed over a mesh screen to wither and lose some of its moisture.
-Then the oxidation of the leaves is curtailed by applying heat, sometimes over a skillet, sometimes in a drum dryer.
-The temperature of this heat is lower that what is used to halt the oxidation of green tea, so the “killing green” process is drawn out over a couple of days.
-The leaves are then placed into a machine that bruises and rolls the leaves into little green twists.
-The leaves are then spread out in a single layer, left to dry overnight and then sun dried the next day.
+After picking, the leaves are placed in a large box ventilated with a fan to wither and lose some of its moisture.
+Then the oxidation of the leaves is halted by applying heat, sometimes in a large wok, sometimes in a drum dryer.
+If the ventilation is poor at this point the tea will pick up an undesirable smokey flavor.
+The leaves are then bruised and rolled into little green twists either by hand or machine, and then spread out in a single layer to dry overnight and then sun dried the next day.
 At this point we have what is called the Substance.
 The Substance is basically the raw material.
-It can be brewed, immediately, or it can be turned into Unfermented Pu’er, or it can be sent into a really dark room to become Fermented Pu’er.
+It can be brewed immediately, or it can be turned into Unfermented Pu’er, or it can be sent into a really dark room to become Fermented Pu’er.

 Unfermented Pu’er

-To press into cakes, the Substance is put into a canister and steamed, then the softened tea is placed in a cotton bag and shaped by hand into a tight cake, and pressed by a giant press.
-This is why sometimes you’ll see the weave of cotton on a cake of Pu’er, where the knot of the bag makes the dimple in the middle.
-The cake is then set to dry, then the bag removed, and futher dried.
+To press into cakes, the Substance is put into a canister and steamed, and the softened tea is placed in a cotton bag and shaped by hand into a tight cake, and pressed by a giant press or a 60 pound concrete block with a person standing on top.
+This is why sometimes you’ll see the weave of cotton imprinted on the cake.
+The dimple in the cake is caused by the excess bag fabric being knotted up.
+The cake is then set to dry.
 This tea cake is now ready to drink, or ready to age.
-Unfermented Pu'er tastes fruity and floral, with a long-lasting finish.
 Over the years, the green leaves naturally oxidize and darken/redden in color, technically becoming fermented, and the natural aging process allows more complex flavors to develop over time, sort of like barrel-aging a good scotch.

 Fermented Pu'er

-The Substance is placed in a dark room with high humidity.
+The Substance is heaped in a dark room and sprayed with water (roughly 1/3 of the weight of the tea).
 Microbial activity occurs and the temperature rises, just like the process of making compost.
+Humidity should be controlled by ventilation or flipping the heap around, and sometimes sampling a cup of tea.
 This is the fermentation process that seems to aid digestion and help with many ailments, similar to the benefits of Umeboshi Plums and other pickled goods.
 If the microbial activity is not controlled, unwanted mold and other bacteria may grow, so like all the other teas, it's best to know where your Pu'er comes from.
-Fermented Pu'er tastes woody and earthy, and becomes sweeter as it ages.

 What are the differences between the trees?